-The appointment of the Ph.D. committee chair is an internal departmental requirement and is distinct from petitioning the Graduate School for the appointment of the full Ph.D.
-Supervisory Committee.
-To appoint a faculty member as the Chair of the dissertation committee, the student should:
+The appointment of the Ph.D. committee chair is a sociology requirement, and it is distinct from the Graduate School petition to appoint the full committee.
+To appoint your committee chair, complete the Petition to Appoint the Ph.D.
+Committee Chair form.

-The Ph.D.
-Supervisory Committee
+The Full Committee

 The Sociology department requires that the supervisory committee consist of four faculty members: